gcotelli/RenoirSt/docs/tutorial/Tutorial - Part III.md

 ## How to use the library from other project

 Using the new Metacello API it's easy to reference the library as a dependency from another project.
-For example to depende on an specific version you can do something like:
+For example to depend on a specific version you can do something like:

 ```smalltalk
 ...